mrapp-ke/MLRL-Boomer/doc/user_guide/testbed/runnables.md

 ```

-Assuming that the source code shown above is saved to a file named `custom_runnable.py` in the working directory, the command line API can be instructed to use it as follows:
+Assuming that the source code shown above is saved to a file named `custom_runnable.py` in the working directory, the package mlrl-testbed can be instructed to use it as follows:

 ```text
 mlrl-testbed custom_runnable.py --data-dir path/to/datasets/ --dataset dataset-name